armanhossen-dev/armanhossen-dev/README.md

 ### *The more you focus, the faster you grow.*

+AHRN: Man, how fast the days are going...
+AI: Best thing you can do is make the days count—learn something, build something, meet people, take photos, go outside.
+Those little milestones make time feel less like it's just vanishing.
+>> Don't just watch the days pass.
+Give them something to remember. ⏳

 <!--

 You chose one of the hardest and most rewarding fields in the world.

 Every day you waste, while someone in another country is solving algorithms,